-- 2.4.1 Families with limited English proficiency and persons with disabilities: outreach and services - a.
-Check the strategies the Lead Agency or partners utilize to conduct outreach and provide services to eligible families with limited English proficiency.
-Check all that apply. - i.
-Application in languages other than English (application and related documents, brochures, provider notices). - ii. $\square$ Informational materials in languages other than English. - iii.  🖾 Website in languages other than English. - iv. $\square$ Lead Agency accepts applications at local community-based locations.

-- v.
-Bilingual caseworkers or translators available. - vi.
-Bilingual outreach workers. - vii. $\square$ Partnerships with community-based organizations. - viii.
-Collaboration with Head Start, Early Head Start, or Migrant and Seasonal Head Start. - ix. $\Box$ Home visiting programs. - x.
-Other.
-Describe: Click or tap here to enter text. - b.
+2.4.1 Families with limited English proficiency and persons with disabilities: outreach and services

+- Check the strategies the Lead Agency or partners utilize to conduct outreach and provide a. services to eligible families with limited English proficiency.
+Check all that apply. i. [x] Application in languages other than English (application and related documents, brochures, provider notices). ii. [x] Informational materials in languages other than English. [x] Website in languages other than English. iii. [x] Lead Agency accepts applications at local community-based locations. iv. [x] Bilingual caseworkers or translators available. ٧. [x] Bilingual outreach workers. vi. vii. [x] Partnerships with community-based organizations. viii. [ ] Collaboration with Head Start, Early Head Start, or Migrant and Seasonal Head Start. ix. [ ] Home visiting programs. [ ] Other.
+Describe: X. b.
 Check the strategies the Lead Agency or partners utilize to conduct outreach and provide services to eligible families with a person(s) with a disability.
-Check all that apply.

-- ii.
-Websites that are accessible (e.g., Section 508 of the Rehabilitation Act). - iii. ⊠ Caseworkers with specialized training/experience in working with individuals with disabilities. - iv.
-Ensuring accessibility of environments and activities for all children. - v.
-Partnerships with State and local programs and associations focused on disability- related topics and issues. - vi.
-Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers. - vii.
-Partnerships with State and local IDEA Part B, Section 619 and Part C providers and agencies. - viii.
-Availability and/or access to specialized services (e.g., mental health, behavioral specialists, therapists) to address the needs of all children. - ix.
-Other.
-Describe: Click or tap here to enter text. - 2.4.2 Families experiencing homelessness: Outreach and technical assistance efforts - a.
-Check, where applicable, the procedures used to conduct outreach for children experiencing homelessness and their families. - i. $\square$ Lead Agency accepts applications at local community-based locations. - ii. $\square$ Partnerships with community-based organizations. - iii. ⊠ Partnering with homeless service providers, McKinney-Vento liaisons, and others who work with families experiencing homelessness to provide referrals to child care. - iv. $\square$ Other.
-Describe: Click or tap here to enter text.
+Check all that apply. i.
+Applications and public informational materials available in braille and other communication formats for access by individuals with disabilities. [x] Websites that are accessible (e.g., Section 508 of the Rehabilitation Act). ii. [x] Caseworkers with specialized training/experience in working with individuals iii. with disabilities. iv. [x] Ensuring accessibility of environments and activities for all children. [x] Partnerships with State and local programs and associations focused on ٧. disability- related topics and issues. vi. [x] Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers. vii. [x] Partnerships with State and local IDEA Part B, Section 619 and Part C providers - 2.4.2 Families experiencing homelessness: Outreach and technical assistance efforts and agencies.

+[ ] Other.
+Describe:

+- a.
+Check, where applicable, the procedures used to conduct outreach for children experiencing homelessness and their families. - i. [x] Lead Agency accepts applications at local community-based locations.

+[ ] Availability and/or access to specialized services (e.g., mental health, behavioral specialists, therapists) to address the needs of all children.